geom3trik/vizia-audio-synth/README.md

 .run();

 ```
 Let's break this down.
 The `HStack` is a container view which arranges its children into a row.
-To add children to the `HStack`, simply declare them inside the closure.
+To add children to the `HStack`, we simply declare them inside the closure.
 The `Knob` view takes three parameters after `cx`, an initial normalized value, a lens to the model data, and a boolean which determines whether the knob starts from the beginning or the center.

 The `#[derive(Lens)]` on our `AppData` allows us to pass a lens to a piece of our model with the convenient syntax `AppData::amplitude`.
 Now, if another view or event were to change the value of `amplitude` in our `AppData`, the knob would update to show the changed value.